Authors:

 For the problem of access to roof tanks, or for consumers who have direct plumbing systems, a different solution exists.
 The solution lies in manipulating the flow pattern of the water through the meter so that all flows that are registered are in excess to the minimum accurate flow of the meter.
 This solution is the unmeasured flow reducer, or UFR.
 At low flows the UFR causes water to pulse through the meter at flows above the minimum accurately measured flow for that meter.
 At higher flows the UFR opens up, allowing water to pass unobstructed.
 The valve works through a differential pressure

 concept.
 The valve will remain closed until the water pressure downstream of the valve is at least 0.4 bar less than the water pressure upstream of the valve.
 This will happen as the consumer draws water within the household.
 At that point in time the valve will open up, resulting in a negligible 0.1 bar head loss.
 Once the internal consumption stops, the differential pressure will disappear and the valve will close down again.
 This closing and opening of the valve occurs in bursts, or batches.
-Thus, in effect, the valve induces water to pass through the water meter in pulses that are above the Q
+Thus, in effect, the valve induces water to pass through the water meter in pulses that are above the Qmin of the

 water meter.
 Figure 7 on the following page shows the effect of a UFR on the accuracy of a water meter.
 The UFR can be installed directly upstream or downstream of the consumer meter.